 Ducks have slightly different nutritional needs.
 Most notably, they need more niacin in their diet than chickens do, which means that chicken feed can cause niacin deficiencies in ducks.
 Ducklings can eat chick feed, but it should have added niacin.
 Adult ducks don’t need added niacin as much as ducklings do, so most people simply feed their adult ducks a normal chicken layer feed.
 If possible, however, it’s better to use duck-specific feed or all-poultry feed.

 Eggs and Meat

 Chickens scratch and will eat all the grass out of their run, if it is too small.
-Ducks turn everything to mud if they don’t have enough space or in extremely rainy locations.
+Ducks turn everything to mud if they don’t have enough space, or if their environment is very wet.

 Ducks, in general, are said to be healthier and more disease-resistant than chickens.
 I don’t know why this is, and it might be because generations of chickens have been weakened after decades of being treated as egg machines.
 But maybe it’s true.
 Maybe ducks are just hardier.

 Chickens cluck.
 Ducks quack.
 They’re both rather noisy, excluding the quiet Muscovy.
 However, drakes have one perk over cocks: they don’t crow!
 Drakes are very quiet, in fact, and make little noise.